Skip to main content

 prpm login --token your-auth-token

-# Login to custom registry
+# Login to custom registry (set registry URL first)

-prpm login --registry https://custom-registry.example.com
+PRPM_REGISTRY_URL=https://custom-registry.example.com prpm login

 Authentication Flow: